ISG-Siegen/releasing-research-code/templates/README.md

 > 📋Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

+> 📋Include a link to the augmented dataset D', and, if available, the Excel sheet containing additional calculations and visualizations.

 ## Contributing